Some startups think that mobile app development is worth investing.

 Once you are done with the app launch, put on the thinking hats and create a perfect marketing strategy.
 Build up a strategy to drive app discovery, boost organic install and user engagement.
 Make the plan to-the-point and realistic.
 No need to invest extravagantly in the marketing budget.

 You will surely have a tough time drawing the attention of the customers regardless of the responsive design, rich features and incredible user interface in the app.
-If you seriously want to create a buzz in the marketplace, make it a free app.
+If you seriously want to create a buzz in the marketplace, make your app free for the users.

-Once it becomes popular, you can experiment with in-app purchases while rewarding vouchers, discounts and other offers that will promote your brand in a better way.
+Once it is popular, you can experiment with in-app purchases while rewarding vouchers, discounts and other offers that will promote your brand in a better way.

 Klicktock’s Matt Hall, the developer behind Crossy Road, suggests that you study not just the successful apps, but the horrible ones, too.
 Ask yourself what the app did wrong and make sure you don’t duplicate that same mistake.